| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 had akathisia, irregular menstrual cycle, and erectile dysfunction

 side effects, which were main problems for patients noncompliance.
+It is also

 confirmed that compliance with antipsychotic medications is diminished